Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/01-genomics-with-R-&-bioconductor-I.md

 	width="100%" height="100%" />
 </p>

-In particular, we will use ChIP-seq data generated in immunoprecipation experiments for several histone modifications, whose presence and absence can be used to infer the functional state of chromatin at specific loci (e.g. active transcription, enhancers, heterochromatin).
+In particular, we will use ChIP-seq data generated in immunoprecipitation experiments for several histone modifications, whose presence and absence can be used to infer the functional state of chromatin at specific loci (e.g. active transcription, enhancers, heterochromatin).
 These data have been downloaded and made available in this github repo, in: `Bioinformatics_workshop/Day-3/data/`.

 The first analysis we will perform is a comparison of ChIP-seq peaks for two important chromatin marks in forebrain and heart tissues:
 - H3K27ac - acetylation at the 27th lysine residue of histone H3